tobiasrask/rest-services/README.md

 - Index items: GET /api/example

 #### Actions and targeted actions
 Each endpoint can have unlimited number of actions and targeted actions.
 Both actions are executed by HTTP POST request.
-The difference between these two action types is that actions are general, targeted actions are *targeted* for certain *entity id*.
+The key difference between these two action types is that *actions* are general, whereas *targeted actions* are *targeted* for certain *entity id*.
 - Action (POST)
 - Targeted action (POST)